PEIdigital/PEIdigital/README.md

 - 📫 How to reach me ...https://Ethereumtokens.market/forum/project-grey-wallstreet

-$ PEIdigital is a ✨ special ✨ repository FOR THE IP of PEI Digital its Affliates & supporters We will Make available all our Smart contract, Pertaining To Digital Audio, wave files , Publishing, and Asset Management.
+$ PEIdigital is a ✨ special ✨ repository FOR THE IP of PEI Digital its Affliates & supporters We will Make available all our Smart contracts, Pertaining To Digital Audio, wave files , Publishing, and Digital Asset Management.
-Our Protocol will Be ran on Xapshift Multi-Chain Oracle Solutions.
+Our Protocol will Be ran on https://Xapshift.io  Multi-Chain Oracle Solutions.

  <!---